Columbia River Basalt Group: Introduction

-Formation of the Columbia River Basalt Group
+Formation

 Some time during a 10–15 million-year period, lava flow after lava flow poured out of multiple dikes which trace along an old fault line running from south-eastern Oregon through to western British Columbia.
 The many layers of lava eventually reached a thickness of more than 1.8 km.
 As the molten rock came to the surface, the Earth's crust gradually sank into the space left by the rising lava.
 This subsidence of the crust produced a large, slightly depressed lava plain now known as the Columbia Basin or Columbia River Plateau.
 The northwesterly advancing lava forced the ancient Columbia River into its present course.
 The lava, as it flowed over the area, first filled the stream valleys, forming dams that in turn caused impoundments or lakes.
 In these ancient lake beds are found fossil leaf impressions, petrified wood, fossil insects, and bones of vertebrate animals.

 In the middle Miocene, 17 to 15 Ma, the Columbia Plateau and the Oregon Basin and Range of the Pacific Northwest were flooded with lava flows.
-Both flows are similar in both composition and age, and have been attributed to a common source, the Yellowstone hotspot.
+Both flows are similar in composition and age, and have been attributed to a common source, the Yellowstone hotspot.
 The ultimate cause of the volcanism is still up for debate, but the most widely accepted idea is that the mantle plume or upwelling (similar to that associated with present-day Hawaii) initiated the widespread and voluminous basaltic volcanism about 17 million years ago.
 As hot mantle plume materials rise and reach lower pressures, the hot materials melt and interact with the materials in the upper mantle, creating magma.
 Once that magma breaches the surface, it flows as lava and then solidifies into basalt.